r1v3rrat/lego-sbick/README.md

 # lego-sbick
 Ruby Gem for Lego® compatible SBrick Bluetooth power functions controller

-# PRE Alpha... checking in code so I can work on it from my raspberry bi.
+# PRE Alpha... checking in code so I can work on it from my raspberry pi.
+Planning to submit to rubygems by the end of sept.
+For now take a look.
+I'll be refactoring repo for rubygems format in the next couple days

 ```ruby
 # (1) make sure you have bluetooth 4+, know your bluethooth interface, address of your sbrick